BastRatat/fetch-app/README.md

 ## 5. Coding conventions<a name="conventions"></a>

 The Airbnb React/JSX styles have been followed for this project.
-It was mainly enforced by the ESLint et Prettier extensions in my IDE (Visual Studio Code).
+It was mainly enforced by the ESLint et Prettier extensions directly from Visual Studio Code.

-I managed to keep components as small as possible.
-Moreover, they are function-specific :
+Small and function-specific components:
 - stateful : App.js (contains logic for fetching data and state management functions)
 - stateless : InputForm.js, RenderUsers.js, Notification.js, Button.js (basically render information from props passed from parent components)